Cat People (1942 film): Sequels

-On discussing the history of horror films, Newman states that if a horror film in the 1940s was financially successful, it was likely to become a franchise.
-Cat People was followed by The Curse of the Cat People, directed by Robert Wise, which follows Oliver Reed's daughter Amy and her invisible friend, portrayed by Simon.
-Lewton had unsuccessfully attempted to have the film's title changed to Amy and Her Friend.
-Other actors from Cat People appear in the film in different roles, such as Russell, who plays Barbara Farren.
+Discussing the history of horror films, Newman stated that, if a horror film in the 1940s was financially successful, it was likely to become a franchise.
+Cat People was followed by The Curse of the Cat People, directed by Robert Wise, which is about Oliver and Alice's daughter, Amy, and Amy's invisible friend, portrayed by Simon.
+In addition to Simon, Smith, and Randolph, Elizabeth Russell appears in the sequel in a different role, that of Barbara Farren.
+Lewton unsuccessfully attempted to have the title of The Curse of the Cat People changed to Amy and Her Friend.

-The Seventh Victim is described by Newman as being "an unacknowledged spin-off" of Cat People, as it features Tom Conway's character returning as Dr. Judd, as well as another haunted woman eager to embrace death.
+The Seventh Victim is described by Newman as being "an unacknowledged spin-off" of Cat People, as it also features Tom Conway playing Dr. Judd, as well as another haunted woman eager to embrace death.
 In the film, Judd recalls that he once knew a mysterious woman who was in fact a "raving lunatic", even though Judd's character died in Cat People, making the relationship between the two fictional narratives incoherent.
-In memos and early drafts of the screenplay, Conway's character was referred to as "Mr. Siegfried", leading film scholars to believe that the character's name was changed to create continuity between the two films and capitalize on Cat People's success.
+In memos and early drafts of the screenplay of The Seventh Victim, Conway's character was referred to as "Mr. Siegfried", leading film scholars to believe that the character's name was changed to create continuity between the two films and capitalize on Cat People's success.

 Remakes

 British producer Milton Subotsky bought the rights to Cat People from RKO with plans to develop a remake.
-Subotsky later passed the property to Universal who were going to originally have Roger Vadim direct the remake.
-Three drafts for the screenplay were developed with the first two written by Bob Clark and the final chosen screenplay written by Alan Ormsby.
-According to Ormsby, Vadim was very concerned that the film would appear sexist, as the woman who was sexually intense had to be destroyed.
-Ormsby changed this in the remake to have a male character who has the same problem.
+Subotsky later passed the property to Universal, which initially planned to have Roger Vadim direct.
+Three drafts of the screenplay were developed, the first two written by Bob Clark and the final version written by Alan Ormsby.
+According to Ormsby, Vadim was very concerned that the film would appear sexist, as the woman who was sexually intense had to be destroyed, so he created a male character who has the same problem.

-In the early 1980s, Universal Pictures hired Paul Schrader to direct a remake of Cat People.
+In the early 1980s, Universal Pictures hired Paul Schrader to direct the remake of Cat People.
 The remake was announced and began shooting in 1981.
 According to cinematographer John Bailey, Schrader paid homage to the stalking scene in the original with a scene featuring Annette O'Toole's character jogging through a park as she appears to be stalked.
-Bailey and Schrader also remade the swimming pool scene.
-Bailey recalled that the two carefully studied the original scene, taking note of how the shadows reflected against the pool.
-Bailey stated that the pool sequence was the most similar of the homages, remarking that the primary reason for this was that "we didn't think we could do it any better".
-The film was released in April 1982 to mixed reviews.
+Bailey and Schrader also remade the swimming pool scene, with Bailey recalling that they carefully studied the original scene, taking note of how the shadows reflected against the pool, and stating that this sequence was the most similar part of the remake to the original film because "we didn't think we could do it any better".
+The remake was released in April 1982 to mixed reviews.

 In March 1999, a second remake was announced as a co-production between Universal Pictures and Overbrook Entertainment.
-The proposed remake, to be written by Rafael Moreu, would be updated to the present day and set in New York.
+Written by Rafael Moreu, it was written to take place in present day New York.